twood27897/twood27897.github.io/pages/tmp-extension.md

 ---
 layout: post
-title: 'TEXT MESH PRO EXTENSION'
+title: 'Text Mesh Pro Extension'
 author: Thomas Wood
 tagline: 'I extended the TextMeshPro Unity package to include three new tags, which have runtime affects on text'
 description: I extended the TextMeshPro Unity package to include three new tags, which have runtime affects on text